vi3t4lov3/Weather-Dashboard/README.md

 WHEN I view the UV index
-THEN I am presented with a color that indicates whether the conditions are favorable, moderate, or severe WHEN I view future weather conditions for that city THEN I am presented with a 5-day forecast that displays the date, an icon representation of weather conditions, the temperature, the wind speed, and the humidity
+THEN I am presented with a color that indicates whether the conditions are favorable, moderate, or severe WHEN I view future weather conditions for that city THEN I am presented with next 24 hours forecast plus next 5-day forecast that displays the date, an icon representation of weather conditions, the temperature, the wind speed, and the humidity
 WHEN I click on a city in the search history
 THEN I am again presented with current and future conditions for that city
 ```